 If these develop positively they will be followed by a personal visit of the applicant to the monastery for a few days retreat at our guest house.
 Before coming for a visit the candidate will fill out and send to the Vocation Director a preliminary questionnaire and write a brief autobiography.
 During his visit he will meet with the Vocation Director.
 Together they will try to discern whether or not God seems to be calling the candidate to monastic life at Genesee.

 If the discernment is positive the candidate will also meet with the Abbot and Novice Director for verification and approval.
-The Abbot, Vocation Director and Novice Director comprise the Admissions Board.
+The Abbot, Vocation Director and Junior Director comprise the Admissions Board.
 When everyone concerned is in agreement the candidate will be considered for a 30 day observership in the community.
 Or, if the candidate is not quite ready for the observership, a stay as a monastic guest may be a consideration.

 A candidate whose application has been approved by the Admissions Board but who feels not quite ready for the observership may make a vocational discernment retreat in the community.
 The length may vary from a week to a few months.
 During this time he will live the full monastic life of the community on the professed side of the house with the Abbot and Vocation Director as mentors.

 Before entering the observership the candidate will fill out and send a detailed questionnaire and write a detailed autobiography, sign a statement of truth and freedom and provide testimonial letters.
 When these are all in order he will be invited to live in the novitiate as an observer, following the novitiate daily schedule.
 The observership is the candidate’s introduction to monastic living and his first stage of formation.
 It is also a time for further discerning and testing whether or not God is calling him to monastic life at Genesee.
 If all parties concerned are positive the required psychological assessment could be done at this time.